 The following video is a well known study of ‘Selective Attention’.

 See how your selective focus and attention allows you to simple not notice.
 When in a hypnotic state used for therapy, quite often your attention is focused and selective on what your objective is.
 Your ability to worry about or think about or even notice what used to be an obvious and normal situation becomes much reduced as the new programming becomes your reality

 Free Stuff From Mindfit: Get our Free Gifts

 The State vs Non State Argument in defining Hypnosis

 Hypnotic literature’s most widely disputed issue is whether hypnosis is either ‘an altered state of consciousness’ or a combination of common conscious psychological functioning processes.
 Is hypnosis a state of consciousness (trance), induced via myriad’s of induction techniques as Neodissasociation theory proposes?
-Certainly the majority of practicing clinicians who work with hypnosis, work within the disassociation model (Oakley, Alden, and Mather; 1996) think so.
+Certainly the majority of practicing clinicians who work with hypnosis, work within the dissociation model (Oakley, Alden, and Mather; 1996) think so.
 However, the social cognitive school will say, if the hypnotic condition is a ‘state of mind’ why then, is there so much variation in:

 1 Differing subjects ability to obtain that state, and

 2 Response to suggestion, by subjects within this state.